Acidburn0zzz/ANN_Digits/README.md

 #ANN_digits

 Artificial Neural Network which recognizes a digit written on paper.

+The classification rate is, for now, of about 82%

-Better description soon ;)
+Better description and improvments soon ;)